barudobr/mcp-reddit/README.md

 Install dependencies with pip install -r requirements.txt.
 Configure Reddit API by logging in to Reddit, navigating to https://www.reddit.com/prefs/apps, clicking create application, filling in name as reddit-mcp-actor, selecting script as app type, and using http://localhost:8080 as redirect uri.
 Copy your client_id and client_secret.

-Create .env file by copying .env.template and editing it with your credentials: REDDIT_CLIENT_ID, REDDIT_CLIENT_SECRET, and REDDIT_USER_AGENT set to reddit-mcp-actor/1.0.
+Create .env file fill it with your credentials: REDDIT_CLIENT_ID, REDDIT_CLIENT_SECRET, and REDDIT_USER_AGENT set to reddit-mcp-actor/1.0.

 Test connection with python test_reddit_connection.py, run tests with python test_mcp_server.py, and start MCP server with python reddit_mcp_server.py.